Professor Kate Hext

 I would be happy to hear from students interested in post-graduate research in any of the areas listed in my profile, on either campus.

 I read Philosophy and Literature at the University of Warwick, before completing a Masters in Critical Theory, and PhD on Walter Pater's Individualism, both at the University of Exeter.
-At Warwick I was President of the Athletics and Cross-Country Club, and my love of long-distance running is still only surpassed by my love of log fires, long novels, and a good G&T (preferably experienced simultaneously).
+At Warwick I was President of the Athletics and Cross-Country Club, and my love of long-distance running is still only surpassed by a love of long novels and a good G&T (preferably simultaneously).